 Meet professor Stacy Goodman!
 Stacy Goodman is chair and professor of biology here at LVC.
 She hopes to teach and encourage her students everyday at LVC.

-A biology degree will take you far.
+A biology degree that will take you far.

 Zoology.
 Veterinary studies.
 Ecology.
 Clinical psychology.
 Medicine and dentistry.
 At LVC, we combine an in-depth study of biology with courses in chemistry, physics, and genetics to prepare you for the career of your choice.
 You'll learn the broader skills employers seek, too—including critical thinking, writing, presentation, and analysis.